Chabuksawar-Arun/ARM-TEMPLATE/README.md

 ## Project Overview

-**Farmbox-Direct** is a website that allows users to Book Hotel Room  (such as Deluxe and Suite ) and A hotel room booking website provides a convenient platform for customers to search, reserve, and pay for rooms online, offering real-time availability and secure transactions.
-The site aims to simplify the decision-making process by providing users with a Book Hotel Room to stay.
+**Farmbox-Direct** Farmbox Direct is an e-commerce platform aimed at delivering fresh, organic fruits and vegetables directly to customers' doorsteps.
+The goal is to make healthy eating accessible and convenient by providing a simple way for users to order high-quality, farm-fresh produce online.

-This project demonstrates the deployment of **Sitara-Hotel** using Azure's ARM templates and load balancing across two Virtual Machines (VMs) in different availability zones for high availability and scalability.
+This project demonstrates the deployment of **Farmbox-Direct** using Azure's ARM templates and load balancing across two Virtual Machines (VMs) in different availability zones for high availability and scalability.

 ## Problem Statement